PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 - Event Choice Strategy : We focus on the **top 10 trending Polymarket events**, ranked by one-week trading volume.
     - To avoid stagnant bets, we only pick markets that **end within two months**.
     - By rotating through fast-moving, high-attention markets, our leaderboard stays dynamic and captures the **real pulse of prediction markets**.
-    - We also **exclude crypto events**: their extreme volatility goes against our goal of testing reasoning from fundamentals.
+    - We also **exclude crypto events**, since their high volatility goes against our goal of testing reasoning from fundamentals.

 The agent run can go as follows: